-Pfizer and BioNTech recently shared results that their COVID-19 vaccine remains safe and effect for kids ages 5-11.
-While parents wait for the COVID-19 vaccine to be approved for younger kids, we know that some children might be nervous about taking shots in general.
+While the COVID-19 vaccine is now widely available for kids ages 6 months and older, we know that some children might be nervous about taking shots in general.

 They might be scared of needles or not sure how they’ll feel after taking the shot.
 What’s important is for parents and caregivers to comfort them every step of the way.
 Here are a few expert tips to help you ease your shot-hesitant kids.

 Note: To see where vaccines are available for your child, you can reach out to your doctor, local pharmacy or visit vaccines.gov.